Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Periodic Solutions to Gross-Pitaevskii via Constrained Minimization

 satisfy the elliptic PDE \eqref{ansatzpde} with $\omega_\e$ arising as a Lagrange multiplier. \end{proposition} \begin{proof} The proof requires computing the first variations $\delta E_\e(v)$ and $\delta\scrj(v)$ of the Ginzburg-Landau Energy \eqref{gl} and the constraint $\scrj$ defined in \eqref{momconstraint} respectively.
 For any $w \in H^1_0(\Omega)$ we compute,

 and

 By the Lagrange multiplier theorem, there exists $\omega_\e \in \bR$ such that constrained critical points $v$ satisfy

 The result of the proposition follows by integrating by parts once on the left-hand side.
-We remark that the symmetry conditions in the definition of the admissible class, do not alter the Euler-Lagrange equations, as can be easily checked using the weak formulation. \end{proof}
+We remark that the symmetry conditions in the definition of the admissible class do not alter the Euler-Lagrange equations, as can be easily checked using the weak formulation. \end{proof}

 Suppose next that $k,p$ are such that the set $\mathcal{A}^{n,k}_p \neq \emptyset.$ We next show that the Direct Method in the calculus of variations yields existence of a constrained minimizer of $E_\e$ within this class. \begin{proposition} Let $p \in \bR,$ suppose $k$ is a divisor of $n,$ and we have that the admissible set $\mathcal{A}^{n,k}_p$ defined in \eqref{admissible} is nonempty.
-Then the PDE \eqref{ansatzpde} has a smooth solution in this set. \end{proposition} \begin{proof} Suppose $\{v_k\}$ is a minimizing sequence in $\mathcal{A}^{n,k}_p \neq \emptyset.$ Then, it is clear that $\{v_k\}$ is bounded in $H^1,$ and hence by Alaoglu's theorem, converges weakly (upon extraction, not denoted) to $v \in H^1(\bD, \bC).$ By Rellich's theorem, a subsequence of $\{v_k\}$ (not relabeled) converges strongly in $L^2$ to $v.$ Using standard facts from weak convergence, we conclude that $\scrj(v_k) \to \scrj(v) = p.$ Finally, by Mazur's theorem, $v$ has the same boundary conditions as $v_k;$ and furthermore, inherits the symmetry property of $v_k.$ Thus $v$ is a constrained minimizer of the Ginzburg Landau energy, with $\scrj(v) = p.$ By standard elliptic regularity, $v$ is smooth upto the boundary.
+Then, for each $\e >0,$ there exists a minimizer $v$ of the Ginzburg Landau energy $E_\e$ within the admissible class $\mathcal{A}^{n,k}_p.$ Moreover, $v$ is a smooth solution to the PDE \eqref{ansatzpde}. \end{proposition} \begin{proof} Suppose $\{v_k\}$ is a minimizing sequence in $\mathcal{A}^{n,k}_p \neq \emptyset.$ Then, it is clear that $\{v_k\}$ is bounded in $H^1,$ and hence by Alaoglu's theorem, converges weakly (upon extraction, not denoted) to $v \in H^1(\bD, \bC).$ By Rellich's theorem, a subsequence of $\{v_k\}$ (not relabeled) converges strongly in $L^2$ to $v.$ Using standard facts from weak convergence, we conclude that $\scrj(v_k) \to \scrj(v) = p.$ Finally, by Mazur's theorem, $v$ has the same boundary conditions as $v_k;$ and furthermore, inherits the symmetry property of $v_k.$ Thus $v$ is a constrained minimizer of the Ginzburg Landau energy, with $\scrj(v) = p.$ Since the constraint functional $\scrj$ is merely quadratic so that $\delta \scrj$ is a bounded linear functional on $H^1,$ standard arguments then show that $v$ is a weak solution to the associated constrained Euler-Lagrange equations with an unknown Lagrange multiplier.
+Elliptic regularity then implies that $v$ is smooth up to the boundary.
 Consequently, by Proposition \ref{prop1}, the desired conclusion follows. \end{proof} We will first study single ring vortex polygons and obtain time periodic solutions to Gross Pitaevskii that follow these solutions to (PVF).
-The case of multiple ring solutions is harder via constrained minimization, and we are only able to show the existence of multiple ring time periodic solutions to \eqref{eq:GP}, and are unable to show that these follow corresponding relative equilibria to (PVF).
-We describe this (partial) result towards the end of this section.
+The case of multiple ring solutions is harder via constrained minimization, and we are only able to show the existence of multiple ring time periodic solutions to \eqref{eq:GP}, but are unable to show that these follow corresponding relative equilibria to (PVF).
+We describe this partial result towards the end of this section.